mikage-emu/3dbrew/content/Home_Menu.md

 <td><p>"/CFL_DB.dat"</p></td>
 <td><p>0xe4c0</p></td>
 <td><p>Home Menu only does one read with size 0xe4c0 for this, even
-though the value it loads from <a href="FSFile:GetSize" title="wikilink">FSFile:GetSize</a> is larger than that.</p></td>
+though the value it loads from <a href="../FSFile:GetSize" title="wikilink">FSFile:GetSize</a> is larger than that.</p></td>
 </tr>
 <tr class="odd">